 He has over a decade of experience working for the NHS (National Health Service) in mental health inpatient care and therapy services and has worked as a mindfulness tutor at an NHS recovery college in Leicester.
-He has previously worked for a social justice charity leading a number of mental health service improvement schemes designed to enhance the lives and autonomy of marginalised social groups.
+While working for the NHS, Nic was elected as a governor and was part of a council that worked as a conduit between hospital management and its employees.
+After leaving the NHS, he worked for a social justice charity leading a number of mental health service improvement schemes designed to enhance the lives and autonomy of marginalised social groups.

 Nic’s first book was ‘Living the Life That You Are: Finding Wholeness When You Feel Lost, Isolated, and Afraid’ which was published by Nonduality Press in 2018.
-‘I Am Not the Body: Discovering the Truth Beyond Bondage‘ was published in 2020, a best-selling book and audiobook of talks by Nisargadatta Mahraj edited by Nic Higham.
+‘I Am Not the Body: Discovering the Truth Beyond Bondage‘ was published in 2020, a best-selling book and audiobook of talks by Sri Nisargadatta Maharaj.

 “Fundamentally, the root of suffering is our perceived separateness from life, which means that we experience life through the eyes of duality.
 Paradoxically, we also seek contentment in ourselves, to be at peace with a world that seems to be ‘out there.’
 We try to achieve these aims while at the same time trying to heal the very separateness we’re striving to establish.
 Therefore, this underlying bewilderment and isolation fuel our society’s every pursuit: material, psychological, professional, social, and spiritual.
 Innocently, we’re looking in the wrong places; assuming love, peace, acceptance—or whatever we’re seeking to be complete—is out there; somewhere, something, or someone else.
 It’s our sense of disconnection that triggers this outward seeking.
 This agitated neediness only creates more division and suffering, bearing little fruit.